Teaching in Tainan

 The use of Chinese varies and typically depends on the LET.
 Most LETs encourage students to speak only English in the classroom.
 To know Chinese is of course a plus for you to get to know your students and community more, but as an ETA/ETF you do not necessarily need to know Chinese or use it in class.

-How many hours do I need to teach in my school?
+How many hours/classes do I need to teach in my school?

-Each ETA/ETF has about 18-20 teaching hours in their schools, and other extracurrucular events, such as English camps, club activities, participating in special Egnlish teaching projects, and more.
-Your experience in Taiwan will be enhanced by your effors to engage with your schools and communities.
+Each ETA/ETF has about 18-20 teaching hours in their schools (and other extracurricular events), such as English camps, club activities, participating in special English teaching projects, and more.
+Your experience in Taiwan will be enhanced by your effort to engage with your schools and communities.
 Participation in extracurricular activities outside of the classroom is especially rewarding to grantees and to students.